Included in this guide:

 From traditional storm lamps to minimalist orb and square-shaped lights, the best camping lanterns come in all shapes and sizes.
 What design you pick is up to you – the only factor we’d recommend thinking carefully about is weight and packability.
 It’s simple – if you’re a wild camper or bikepacker, you’ll need a light that’s as small and as lightweight as possible, to avoid it taking up too much of your pack.
 We’ve included lanterns in our round-up that weigh just 100g and fit in your pocket, so you’re covered there.
 Family campers, car campers and glampers will be lighting up a bigger space and will have more room for storage and transportation, so they can pick a larger, heavier lamp.

 You’ll see lanterns and flashlights with either LED or Xenon bulbs on the market, and we found both worked well on test.
 The key is the amount of lumens they emit – for a lantern you may want to use as a torch, we recommend going above 150 lumens for decent brightness.
-For lighting up a tent or the fireside, 100 lumens should be more than enough.
+For lighting up a family tent, the fireside or even allowing you a bit of reading light in your hammock, 100 lumens should be more than enough.
 Many of the best camping lanterns are dimmable, too, which is a handy feature for controlling ambient light.

 All the latest inspiration, tips and guides to help you plan your next Advnture!